EVA Air’s new Dreamliners lose appeal against cargo and 777Fs

 Belly capacity has dropped together with passenger flights, making air freight volumes significantly smaller but way more expensive.

 In turn, cargo is becoming a focal point of operations in the aviation industry as carriers such as Finnair, Icelandair, Swiss International Air Lines and British Airways are converting their passenger aircraft into freighters.
-At the same time, Lufthansa and Cathay Pacific have recorded significant growth in cargo revenue, while Korea Air managed to offset its financial downfall by diverting most of its resources to air freight.
+At the same time, Lufthansa (LHAB) (LHA) and Cathay Pacific have recorded significant growth in cargo revenue, while Korea Air managed to offset its financial downfall by diverting most of its resources to air freight.

 The 787-9s, on the other hand, are less expensive than the newer 787-10s.
 Simultaneously, the older model Dreamliner has a better cruising range than its more modern counterpart, which would allow EVA Air to start long-haul international flights to the US once the market recovers.

 Chapman Freeborn tackles an exceptional outsize cargo operation